NREL-Sienna/PowerSystems.jl/docs/src/index.md

 For more detailed documentation of each object in the library, see the API/[PowerSystems](@ref) page.

-Some examples of usage can be found in the [examples directory](https://github.com/PowerSystems/PowerSystems.jl/tree/master/Notebooks) using IJulia.

 ## Installation

 This package is not yet registered. **Until it is, things may change.
 It is perfectly